bocchino/AppleCore/README.txt

 e.
 For each FILE.EXEC file, issue the command EXEC FILE.EXEC in the S-C Macro Assembler.
 This creates an assembly file from the EXEC file.
-If you wish, save the assembly file FILE so it is available on the Apple II in assembly format.
-(This step saves doing the EXEC every time you want to assemble against the file; it is particularly useful for library files that do not change as you are working on other files that need them.)
+Save the assembly file FILE so it is available on the Apple II in assembly format.

 f.
 Assemble the top-level FILE (see Section 5.1 of the AppleCore spec) by issuing the command ASM to the S-C Macro Assembler.
 Any